Take action today. Call our experts at: phone icon1-800-522-5221

 Related: 11 Tips for Saving Money in the Military

 The hardest part, however, is getting started.
-This Military Saves Month, which occurs annually in April, make the pledge to set up at least one form of automatic savings.
+This Veteran Saves Week, which occurs annually in November, make the pledge to set up at least one form of automatic savings.
 If you aren’t sure where to start, we have five tips that you can use to automate your savings:

 1. Save Money from Every Paycheck